-EPD registration form (link to template)
+EPD registration form (see "contact" button below for link to template)

 EPD - final version after verification.
 The EPD may be provided in one or multiple languages, and in multiple versions formatted for desktop computers or mobile use.
 If the EPD is not available in English, it shall contain an executive summary in English that includes the main content of the EPD.

 Verification report in English as provided by the verifier, and/or certificate of EPD Process Certification.

 Product description in English to be used at www.environdec.com

 Picture of the declared product or service to be used at www.environdec.com